Key Takeaways

 |---|---|

-Qwen2.5 7B outperforms Mistral 7B on HumanEval (coding) and MBPP benchmarks and natively supports 29 languages including Chinese, Japanese, Korean, Arabic, and all major European languages.
-It is the recommended choice for non-English workflows or coding-heavy use cases.
+Qwen3 8B (8.2B parameters) scores 57.3% on HumanEval, matches or beats Llama 3.1 8B on MMLU, and natively supports 29+ languages including Chinese, Japanese, Korean, Arabic, and all major European languages.
+It is the recommended choice for non-English workflows or coding-heavy use cases, and replaces the earlier Qwen2.5 7B as this list's multilingual pick.

-Qwen2.5 7B uses a 128K context window (vs. 32K for Mistral 7B) and supports structured output with JSON mode.
+Qwen3 8B uses a 32K context window (extendable to 131K with YaRN) and supports structured output with JSON mode, plus an optional "thinking mode" for harder reasoning tasks (slower, but more accurate).
 The model is available in instruct and base variants -- for chat use, always use the instruct version.
 See the Qwen vs Llama vs Mistral benchmark comparison for detailed benchmark data.

 | Spec | Value |